 In port-injected engines (basically all engines before 2007) the gasoline spray in the intake would keep intake valves relatively clean.
 However, DI engines move the fuel injector past the intake and directly into the combustion chamber so the valves no longer receive a cleansing spray.
 DI engines can also suffer from a weak crankcase vent system (CCV).
 The crankcase vent is designed to redistribute oil vapor from the engine through the intake and back into the combustion chamber.
 A poorly functioning CCV would let too much oil into the intake where it coats the intake valves with hardened carbon or sludge (the N54 twin-turbo engine is notorious for this).
 Auto and oil manufacturers now push oil formulas with low SAPS levels (Sulfated Ash, Phosphorus, and Sulfur), which are supposed to leave fewer carbon deposits.
 But the trade-off is lower wear protection at high operating temps (exactly what you don’t want in a highly tuned turbo engine).

 The BimmerWorld View: Our happy compromise is the Red Line Euro Series oil (5W30 or 5W40) that meets BMW LL-04 oil spec.
 These are low SAPS oils that are safe for modern cats and DI engines.
 Red Line's better base stocks also have lower evaporation (NOACK) and higher ZDDP protection.
 It's just a better all-around oil than an off-the-shelf brand.
+The Red Line 0W30 also comes into play as a thinner version of the 5W30.
+It bridges the gap between BMW 0W30 and BMW 5W30.
+Use it for M cars or other models that get driven aggressively.
 For even better protection we use Red Line High Performance 10W40 but keep in mind that it has higher SAPS and ZDDP and is not good for modern ceramic cats (but great if you have metallic cats or have removed them altogether).

 You can also change your driving habits to avoid oil sludge and build-up.
 The sludge comes from moisture that mixes with the oil vapor and then settles when the engine is shut off.
 Allowing the car to reach optimum temperature and avoiding short trips will burn off this moisture.
 Short trips are considered drives where the engine never reaches, or doesn't stay at, normal coolant temperature.
 Low RPM and constant minimum throttle will also fail to pull enough vacuum for the crankcase vent to work properly.
 We encourage regular runs up to high RPM and varying your throttle (an "Italian tune-up").
 Yes, preventing poor CCV performance may be to get out and drive.
 But for the safety of yourself and others, please drive responsibly.